Red-X-Projects/Trivia/README.md

 * ADD: Lucky jackpot
-    * Lucky jackpot can be won my !luck command
+    * Lucky jackpot can be won by !luck command
     * You will need lucky tickets to do !luck
     * Every question will donate a amout in the lucky pot.